alibaba/pipcook/docs/tutorials/want-to-use-python.md

 ```sh
 $ ./node_modules/.bin/bip install <package-name>
 ```
-Actually `bip` is an alias of pip which points to correct python environment
+> `bip` is an alias of pip which points to correct Python environment.

 ## Get started